Integer factoring and modular square roots: Search complexity of factoring

 \eqref{item:randwfsr}: $\fsr\le_m^\rp\wfsr$ by~\eqref{item:randfsr} and amplification of the success rate of~$\le_m^\zpp$, hence $\fac\le_m^{\rp,1/2+\ep}\wfsr$ for any~$\ep>0$ by~\eqref{item:randfac}.
 We can get rid of the~$\ep$ by observing that the proof of~\eqref{item:randfac} actually shows $\fac\le_m^{\rp,1/2-1/\sqrt n}\fsr$, taking into account residues that share a factor with~$n$.
 We can reduce the error of the~$\le_m^\zpp$ reduction in \eqref{item:randfsr} to $1/\sqrt n$, hence $\fac\le_m^{\rp,1/2}\wfsr$. \end{Pf}

-We remark that there is another well-known randomized reduction of factoring to square root computation modulo~$n$ by Rabin~\cite{rab:cryp}.
-Adapted to our situation, the basic idea is that we choose a random $1<a<n$, and if coprime to~$n$, we pass $n,a^2$ to the $\fsr$ oracle.
-If the oracle were implemented as a (deterministic or randomized) algorithm, we would have a $1/2$ chance that the root $b$ of~$a^2$ returned by the oracle satisfies $a\nequiv\pm b\pod n$, allowing us to factor~$n$.
-However, this does not work in general.
-According to the definition of search problem reduction, the reduction function must be able to cope with \emph{any} valid answer to the oracle query, there is no implied guarantee that the oracle answers are computed independently of the environment.
-In particular, we may assume the oracle is devious enough to always return the root $b=a$ we already know.
+We remark that there is another well-known randomized reduction of factoring to square root computation modulo~$n$ due to Rabin~\cite{rab:cryp}, but it is suited for a different model.
+In the notation above, the basic idea of Rabin's reduction is that we choose a random $1<a<n$, and if it is coprime to~$n$, we pass $n,a^2$ to the $\fsr$ oracle.
+If the oracle were implemented as a (deterministic or randomized) algorithm working independently of the reduction without access to its random coin tosses, we would have a $1/2$ chance that the root $b$ of~$a^2$ returned by the oracle satisfies $a\nequiv\pm b\pod n$, allowing us to factorize~$n$.
+However, this does not work in our setup.
+According to the definition of a search problem reduction, the reduction function must be able to cope with \emph{any} valid answer to the oracle query---there is no implied guarantee that oracle answers are computed independently of the environment.
+In particular, it may happen the oracle is devious enough to always return the root $b=a$ we already know.

 What we need now is to show that $\fsr$ or some of its variants belongs to $\ppa$ and $\pwpp$. \begin{Thm}\th $\fsr\in\ppa$. \end{Thm} We will prove \th\ref{thm:fsr} in the next section, as the argument is a bit involved.